 A circular business model is a way of designing, making, distributing, taking back and re-using or recycling materials within your business.
 The five business models we advocate for are:

-- Making the most of stuff – using recycled materials to make something new, and/or minimising waste and making the most out of every bit of material
+- Using stuff wisely – using recycled materials to make something new, and/or minimising waste and making the most out of every bit of material

-- ‘Recycled out’ – capturing materials at the end of their first life and using them again for a different (valuable) purpose
+- Using stuff again – capturing materials at the end of their first life and using them again for a different (valuable) purpose

 - Making things well – designing things to last as long as possible and ensuring that they can be maintained, re-used and repaired